 Avoid suspicious sites

 Do not visit suspicious sites.
-If you suspect that a website is not what it purports to be, leave the site immediately.
-Do not follow any of the instructions it presents.
+If you suspect that a website is not what it seems to be, leave the site immediately.
+Do not follow any of the instructions on it.